UnitedHealth Group Incorporated (UNH) Stock Could Soon Reward Patient Investors

-UnitedHealth Group Incorporated (NYSE: UNH) is -8.51% lower on its value in year-to-date trading and has touched a low of $445.73 and a high of $558.10 in the current 52-week trading range.
+UnitedHealth Group Incorporated (NYSE: UNH) is -7.28% lower on its value in year-to-date trading and has touched a low of $445.73 and a high of $558.10 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The UNH stock was last observed hovering at around $489.57 in the last trading session, with the day’s loss setting it -4.49%.
+The UNH stock was last observed hovering at around $485.81 in the last trading session, with the day’s gains setting it 5.79% off its average median price target of $600.00 for the next 12 months.
+It is also 24.37% off the consensus price target high of $650.00 offered by 26 analysts, but current levels are -2.42% lower than the price target low of $480.00 for the same period.

 5 Undervalued Stocks For 2023